Look-air/look-air.github.io/_posts/2025-06-28-linux_command.md

 ''  # single quotes, prevents all interpreting, even $ variables
 \   # backlash, to escape interpreting, \$1
-``  # backquote, to specify a command withing a command &   # command will run in background
-&&  # AND, chains commands, performed in sequence, only if they don't fail
+``  # backquote, to specify a command withing a command &   # command will run in background, add this sign at the end &&  # AND, chains commands, performed in sequence, only if they don't fail
 |   # pipeline, pass output of one command into another
 ||  # OR, double pipeline, if one fails other runs